oktavianabd/bind9-dns-conf/README.md

 ```
 ## Secondary-DNS Configuration
 Bind9 installed as a container on docker

 hostname - ip - domain_name : ns2 - 192.168.100.11 - home.arpa

 1. Install docker and docker-compose
 ```
 apt install docker.io docker-compose
 ```
-2. Since bind9 installed as a container please uncomment the line DNSStubListener /etc/systemd/resolved.conf.
+2. Since bind9 installed as a container please uncomment the line DNSStubListener on /etc/systemd/resolved.conf.

 Uncomment the line DNSStubListener, and set it to no.